sunilryo/Microsoft-Threat-Modeling/README.md

 ![ThreatModeling](https://github.com/sunilryo/Images/blob/main/threat%20modeling.png)

-Step 2: Select *Open a Model* and navigate to the Sample_Threat Model_https.tm7  file.
+<h3>Step 2:</h3> Select *Open a Model* and navigate to the Sample_Threat Model_https.tm7  file.

 ![Select file](https://github.com/sunilryo/Images/blob/main/openfile.png)

-Step 3: Notice that there is a Stencils panel on the right of the screen.
+<h3>Step 3:</h3> Notice that there is a Stencils panel on the right of the screen.
 Stencils are used to add components to a diagram.
 Explore the components used in the model to make sure you understand the diagram.

 ![Stensils](https://github.com/sunilryo/Images/blob/main/stencil.png)

-Step 4: Switch to Analysis View by selecting the Switch to Analysis View button in the toolbar in the top left corner of the screen (page with magnifying glass icon).
+<h3>Step 4:</h3> Switch to Analysis View by selecting the Switch to Analysis View button in the toolbar in the top left corner of the screen (page with magnifying glass icon).

 ![Analysis](https://github.com/sunilryo/Images/blob/main/analysis.png)

-Step 5: Notice that the Threat List panel now shows the possible threats in a list below the diagram.
+<h3>Step 5:</h3> Notice that the Threat List panel now shows the possible threats in a list below the diagram.
 Select one of the threats in the list to view the Threat Properties panel that contains additional information about the specific threat.

 ![threat](https://github.com/sunilryo/Images/blob/main/threat.png)